-California State University, Fresno School of Nursing requires that PMHNP student clinical experiences occur in clinical sites that meet the criteria below.
+The CSU, Fresno College of Nursing requires that PMHNP student clinical experiences occur in clinical sites that meet the criteria below.
 In order to meet the criteria, students should be prepared to travel to clinical sites outside of the city in which they reside during any semester.

-Student clinical placements must be in behavioral health care settings.
+As a psychiatric mental health nurse practitioner program, student clinical placements must be in behavioral health care settings.
 Students may be able to obtain some clinical hours in conducting therapy.
 The maximum therapy hours that can be obtained per semester is 40 hours.